choria-io/website/docs/content/playbooks/data/_index.md

 There will be timeout for how long at most it will wait to get a lock, set using the *timeout* option when creating the data store.

-When it makes sense the data store will create the lock in a way that should the playbook die, machine dies or other unexpected thing the lock will timeout after a period configurable using the *ttl* option when creating the data store.
+When it makes sense the data store will create the lock in a way that should the playbook die, machine die or other unexpected thing the lock will timeout after a period configurable using the *ttl* option when creating the data store.